HNRussell/Honduras-Diseases/README.md

 Central American Refugee Health Profile | https://www.cdc.gov/immigrantrefugeehealth/profiles/central-american/index.html

-My final submission will be a web page that includes a static map as image (PNG or JPG format).
+My final submission will be a web page that includes a static map as image (PNG format).
 I created a new repository for this project, published it via GitHub Pages, am working to create a detailed README.md file, and made my instructor a collaborator.